Leukemias, lymphomas, and other hematologic cancers:

 Swallow whole.
 Take at same time each day.
 Initially 100mg once daily until disease progression or unacceptable toxicity; treat for a minimum of 6 months to allow time for response.
 Monitoring and dose modifications for toxicities: see full labeling.

 Risk of differentiation syndrome (may be fatal if not treated).
 If differentiation syndrome is suspected, initiate oral or IV corticosteroids and hemodynamic monitoring until resolution; interrupt dose if severe pulmonary symptoms requiring intubation or ventilator support, and/or renal dysfunction persist >48hrs after corticosteroid initiation.
 Assess blood counts/chemistries for leukocytosis and tumor lysis syndrome prior to initiation; monitor at minimum of every 2 weeks for at least the first 3 months during therapy.
 Embryo-fetal toxicity.
-Females of reproductive potential and males (w. female partners) should use effective contraception during and for at least 1 month after final dose.
-Pregnancy: not recommended (exclude status prior to initiation).
-Nursing mothers: not recommended (during and for at least 1 month after final dose).
+Advise females of reproductive potential and males (w. female partners) to use effective contraception during and for at least 2 months after the last dose.
+Pregnancy: exclude status prior to initiation.
+Nursing mothers: not recommended (during and for at least 2 months after the last dose).

 Isocitrate dehydrogenase-2 (IDH2) inhibitor.

 Potentiates OATP1B1, OATP1B3, BCRP, and P-gp substrates.
 May increase or decrease concentrations of combined hormonal contraceptives.

 Nausea, vomiting, diarrhea, elevated bilirubin, decreased appetite; differentiation syndrome, leukocytosis, tumor lysis syndrome.